 I work to promote public engagement with science by regularly visiting K-12 classrooms for educational activities and presentations, and by helping out with events at science centers, libraries, community centers, and juvenile detention facilities.

 Teachers and other community leaders who would like me to join them for an educational event may contact me by email for more information.
 I am currently based in the Inland Empire region of California.

-Below, you will find a sample of some of my outreach activities (last updated July 2019).
+Below, you will find a sample of my outreach activities.